California Motel Prices in 2026: What to Expect and How to Save

 Telegram

-In 2026, you’ll typically pay about $134 per night for a California motel, but timing can cut that to around $112 when you book early.
+In 2026, the average California motel runs about $134 per night, but booking early can bring that down to around $112.
 Budget properties average $117 (off-peak from $81), midrange runs about $219, and luxury averages $508 with peaks near $948.
 Rates spike in July (about $243) and on weekends, while August and November run roughly 8% lower.
-Book on Thursday, avoid Sunday, and you’ll see more deal strategies ahead.
+Book on Thursday, avoid Sunday, and you’ll see more strategies below.

 California Motel Prices in 2026